Amanda Robinson: Founder / President

 Amanda has over 20 years of experience in the fine arts, having received her degree at The Savannah College of Art and Design with a B.F.A. in Painting and Art History.
 She is the founding director of Gallery5, a non-profit visual and performing arts center in Richmond, Virginia, where she received numerous awards and recognitions.
 In 2008 she received The Theresa Pollak Award for “Art Innovator of the Year”, and in 2006, was the youngest recipient of Style Weekly’s “Top 40 under 40” awards.
 Under her direction, Gallery5 was consistently awarded “Best Art Gallery of the Year” by the readers of Style Weekly and Richmond Magazine.
 She is also the owner of Sweet Fix, a custom cake studio in Richmond, VA.

 She has continued her passions in Historical Art studies with a focus on Medieval Art and Architecture as well as creates in numerous artistic mediums including oil painting, woodworking and ceramics, most often favoring miniature scale.
-She is an avid traditional archer, hiker, forest dweller, rock climber, and adventurer.
+She is an avid traditional archer, hiker, forest dweller, abandoned house hopper and adventurer.

 Bizhan Khodabandeh: Vice President